 Welcome to your Blackheath High School Association website.
 This is the online home for all BHSA news, events info and booking facility & our second hand school uniform store.

 A huge, heartfelt thank you to all of you for supporting the BHSA.
-It is entirely run by volunteer parents who are usually busy with jobs, family, life in general; whether you help with our Coffee Shop, run a stall at one of the fairs, help with setting up events, donate grown-out-of uniform, donate via Amazon Sale or Easy Fundraising or turn up and party at one of our ticketed events it all forms part of the BHSA’s success in being able to create a more fulfilling community-based experience for Blackheath High School students, families and teachers and we are very grateful for your help.
+It is entirely run by volunteer parents who are usually busy with their careers, their family, life in general; whether you help with our Coffee Shop, volunteer your time with setting up or helping at an event, donate grown-out-of uniform, give funds via Easy Fundraising or turn up and have a great time at one of our ticketed events it all forms part of the BHSA’s success in being able to create a more fulfilling community-based experience for Blackheath High School students, families and teachers and we are very grateful for your help.

 Know how the shop works?
 Click Here.

-Please read the articles on donating and buying to understand the complexities and limitations of a donations-based shop.
+Please read the articles on donating and buying to understand the complexities and limitations of our donations-based shop.

 Every item that is donated is truly appreciated, but let’s make it clear what the BHSA can accept: